xma711/notebook/programming/java/README.md

 A JAR file is a single file that contains many .class files

 To run a jar file, before generating it, i need a Manifest.mf file to indicate what will be the main class in the jar file.
-Manifest.mf looks sth like this:
+Manifest.mf looks something like this:
 ```
 Manifest-version: 1.0
 Main-Class: HelloWorld